 Instead, wait until your cat next gets up.
 If your cat is limping and doesn’t like putting pressure on one of its paws, then it’s damaged.

 Your cat may also loaf if it’s ill.
 There’s a particular kind of loafing that you might see if your cat has a condition like chronic kidney disease (CKD).
 According to the BMJ, CKD is a common disorder in older cats.

 But when a cat has a condition like CKD, it may lie on its belly, but with its head stretched out and pointed down.
-It sits in the loaf position because with its paws underneath its belly, and avoids putting pressure on its internal organs.
+It sits in the loaf position with its paws underneath its belly and avoids putting pressure on its internal organs.

-Loafing specifically occurs in CKD cats that ‘crash’.
+Loafing specifically occurs in CKD cats that ‘crash.’
 Crashing is when the cat’s condition suddenly worsens.
 Complete organ failure can happen suddenly after a long bout of chronic disease.
-This kind of loafing is especially common in CKD cats which ‘crash’ frequently.
+This kind of loafing is common in CKD cats which ‘crash’ frequently.

 If your cat is loafing, don’t immediately worry that it’s ill.
 Cats loaf all the time when they’re healthy.
-But you should note that while most cats loaf because they’re happy and comfortable, they can loaf when sick, too.
+You should note that while most cats loaf because they’re happy and comfortable, they can loaf when sick, too.

 While cats can be smart, sometimes they do things for no clear reason.
 If you’ve ever seen a cat yowl or start at something scary when there’s nothing there, you’ll know that already.

 As such, your cat might want to sit like a loaf for no reason.
 Sometimes it wants to lie on its back, and other times on its belly.
 The same applies to people: sometimes you want to sleep on your back and sometimes on your side, even though both are comfy.

 The reason for including this section is to reassure you that there isn’t always a reason for your cat’s behavior.
 Your cat may be sitting like a loaf because it wants to and for no other reason.